tronprotocol/tron-studio/README.md

 ## Tron Studio
-TronStudio is an IDE to develop deploy debug smart contract based on TVM.
+TronStudio is an IDE to develop/deploy/debug smart contract based on TVM.

 ## Screenshot
 ![](image/screenshot.png)